 The use of wholly suspended sentences and partially suspended sentences steadily declined, from 23.4% in 2011–12 to only 2.4% in 2018–19.
 This decline coincides with the phase-out of suspended sentences in the higher courts beginning in 2011.

 The percentage of cases sentenced to a community correction order peaked at 20.9% in 2015–16, before declining to 13.1% in 2018–19.

-Percentage of cases sentenced in the higher courts of Victoria from July 2004 to June 2018 by sentencing outcome
+Percentage of cases sentenced in the higher courts of Victoria, by sentencing outcome